 Go on, brag a little (or a lot).
 We won’t judge.

-can also cook the perfect rise, though am admittedly less good at
+can also cook the perfect rice, though am admittedly less good at

 The first things people usually notice about me

 I’m an empty essay… fill me out!